OfficeDev/Excel-Add-in-JS-CollegeBudgetTracker/Readme.md

    f.
 Select the **Show in Menu** check box, and then choose **OK**.
 A message appears to inform you that your settings will be applied the next time you start Office.

-5. Test and run the add-in.
+4. Test and run the add-in.

     a.
 In the **Insert tab** in Excel 2016, choose **My Add-ins**.

     b.
 In the **Office Add-ins** dialog box, choose **Shared Folder**.

     c.
-Choose **College Budget Tracker Sample**>**Insert**.
+Click **College Budget Tracker** command in the Home tab.
 The add-in opens in a task pane and creates the college budget tracker in the active sheet as shown in this diagram.

    ![College Budget Tracker Sample](images/CollegeBudgetTracker_tracker.PNG)

     d.
 Add some expenses and income using the **Add expenses** and the **Add income** tabs and see how the data and the charts changes dynamically.

       ![College Budget Tracker Sample](images/CollegeBudgetTracker_taskpane1.PNG)

+To use the manifest in your own Add-in, edit the <SourceLocation> element of the manifest file so that it points to the share location of your Home.html file.

 ### Visual Studio version
 1. Copy the project to a local folder and open the Excel-Add-in-JS-CollegeBudgetTracker.sln in Visual Studio.